kjell/mcn-2020-git-haiku/index.md

-Mountain-rose petals
+Why so scrawny, cat?
-from cold streamlets for the sea
+chirping, keeps the autumn gay
-This autumn evening.
+Bearded, with bent canes